linkerd/linkerd/namerd/docs/storage.md

 --- | ------------- | -----------
 kind | _required_ | Either `io.l5d.inMemory`, `io.l5d.k8s`, `io.l5d.zk`, `io.l5d.etcd` or `io.l5d.consul`.
-experimental | `false` | Set this to `true` to enable the storage if it is experimental. port | interface dependent | The port number on which to server the namer interface.
+experimental | `false` | Set this to `true` to enable the storage if it is experimental.

 ## In Memory